 Operation of Windows and Doors

 Open and close your windows and doors to check on seals, locks, and smoothness of operation.
 Take a look at any weather stripping to be sure it is intact.
 Reattach any loose portions of weather stripping and replace weather stripping that is damaged or ripped.
 If your windows aren’t properly opening and closing, moisture can creep in.

 Other Helpful Fall Window and Door Maintenance Tips on the Exterior

-- Stay on top of clearing gutters and downspouts, being sure drainage areas are not blocked with leaves or other debris.
+- Stay on top of clearing gutters and downspouts, be sure drainage areas are not blocked with leaves or other debris.

-- Take some time (or hire someone) to inspect your roof, making sure there are no signs of buckling, cracking, or curling.
-If you find damage, make steps to replace those shingles immediately.
+- Take some time (or hire someone) to inspect your roof, making sure there are no signs of buckling, cracking or curling.
+If you find damage, take steps to replace those shingles immediately.
 With gaps, ice and snow can easily find their way into the interior of your home.